King County Metro: History

-A horse-drawn streetcar rail system debuted in Seattle in 1884 as the Seattle Street Railway.
-In 1918, the city of Seattle bought many parts of the Seattle Street Railway, on terms which left the transit operation in financial trouble.

-In 1939, a new transportation agency, the Seattle Transit System, was formed, which refinanced the remaining debt and began replacing equipment with "trackless trolleys" (as they were known) and motor buses.
+A horse-drawn streetcar rail system debuted in Seattle in 1884 as the Seattle Street Railway, the first of many private companies to build railways in the city.
+In 1918, the Seattle city government acquired the remaining private lines, which had consolidated into the Seattle Street Railway, after they had faced financial trouble.
+A new transportation agency, the Seattle Transit System, was formed in 1939 and refinanced the remaining debt from the streetcars.
+The agency began replacing equipment with "trackless trolleys" (now known as trolleybuses) and motor buses.
 The final streetcar ran on April 13, 1941.

 The Municipality of Metropolitan Seattle was created by a local referendum on September 9, 1958, as a regional authority tasked with management of wastewater and water quality issues in King County.
 The authority was formed after civic leaders, including those in the Municipal League, noted that solutions to regional issues were complicated by local boundaries and a plethora of existing special districts.
 The state legislature approved the formation of a combined transportation, sewage, and planning authority in 1957, but the countywide referendum was rejected by a majority outside of Seattle.
 Metro, as the authority came to be called, was restricted to sewage management and given a smaller suburban jurisdiction ahead of the successful September referendum.
 By 1967, the agency had completed its $125 million sewage treatment system, which diverted 20 million gallons (20 gal million liters) that had previously contaminated Lake Washington.